apache/whimsy/MACOSX.md

 Install Apache httpd
 ------------------

 Running Whimsy tools locally depends on httpd.
-Apple provides a copy of httpd that has [known problems](https://github.com/phusion/passenger/issues/1986), so installing a separate copy of httpd is recommended.
+Apple provides a copy of httpd that has [known problems](https://github.com/phusion/passenger/issues/1986), so installing a separate copy of httpd from homebrew is recommended.
 An optional later step in this process will forward traffic based on the hostname.

 Install with LDAP support: